Do your labia minora appear larger than they should?

 Pubic liposuction

 Excess fat in the pubic area can be quite bothersome.
-During the labiaplasty consultation, many patients request reduction of this fat through liposuction.
+During the labiaplasty consultation, many patients request mons pubis contouring through pubic liposuction.
 Through two small incisions concealed by the bikini line, it is possible to effectively remove fat and reduce the volume that previously protruded in swimwear and gym clothing.
+You may also consider labia majora fat grafting to restore volume to that area.

 Non-surgical treatments